berkas1/toastmasters_mi/README.md

 ## Toastmasters Meeting Invitation

-Toastmasterm Meeting Invitation is simple automated tool written in php intended to be used by Toastmasters club.
+Toastmasters Meeting Invitation is simple automated tool written in php intended to be used by Toastmasters club.
 This app can help you to present invitation to your next meeting without EasySpeak.
 You only need to edit one file to get it running.

 ### What does it do?